"Pope Authorizes Official Pilgrimages to Medjugorje"

 - Flight bag & portfolio of all travel documents

-- Lunches, Beverages unless mentioned, Tips to your guide & driver, Items of a personal nature.
+- Lunches, Tips to your guide & driver

-Upon arrival in Europe, you will change gates and board your short connection flight to either: Dubrovnik, Split, Zagreb, or Sarajevo.
-After landing, you will collect your luggage in the baggage claim area, and continue to the Arrival Hall where you will be greeted by a tour guide and/or driver.
-You will be escorted to the vehicle which will take you on the 2 1/2 hour drive to the village of Medjugorje.
-Once in Medjugorje, you will meet your fellow pilgrims and host family.
-Your group will enjoy a dinner together before retiring for the evening.
+Upon arrival in Europe, change gates to board your short connection flight to either: Dubrovnik, Split, or Sarajevo airport.
+Upon arrival, collect your luggage in the baggage claim area, and continue to the arrival's hall, where you will be greeted by a tour guide and/or driver, who will take you on the 2.5 hour drive to the village of Medjugorje.
+Enjoy dinner before retiring for the evening.

 The most beautiful feature of Medjugorje is its simplicity, and its peace.
 While in Medjugorje, you will have the opportunity to experience your faith grow, and share in the faith journey of pilgrims from all over the world.
 The local guide will accompany your group throughout your stay in the village.